 While the powerful waterfalls are truly spectacular, there are plenty of other reasons to choose Niagara Falls as your next family vacation.

-Today, we share the top family attractions in Niagara Falls.
-We spent 4 days exploring Niagara Falls this past summer during the last week of August (2017).
+In this blog post, we share the top family attractions in Niagara Falls Canada.
+We spent 4 days exploring Niagara Falls during the summer, the last week of August to be precise.

 It should be noted that you could easily spend a full week exploring Niagara Falls.
 There are plenty of family activities and daily entertainment to keep everyone busy.
 Your kids will not be bored!

 For more detailed info, read the Niagara Falls travel guide.

 Check out the amazing waterfalls!

 This one is so obvious it’s almost not worth mentioning.
 BUT – you can’t visit Niagara Falls without witnessing the natural wonder that made it famous.

 The easiest and most accessible way to see the falls is to walk along the promenade that lines the river gorge.
 You can start your walk at the Table Rock Welcome Centre and walk north towards Rainbow Bridge, of vice versa.
 The promenade is stroller friendly and there are plenty of grassy areas and benches to take a break.
 There are several lookout points that offer great photo opportunities.

 You will get a completely different view of the falls from the American side (for this article – we’re making the assumption you are on the Canadian side of the falls).
 This requires you to walk or drive across the international border crossing this is Rainbow Bridge.

 We did not cross the border on this trip to Niagara Falls, but we’re told it’s a relatively simple process.